mariomelchor/bamazon/README.md

 ### Add to Inventory

 It will display a list of all products and allow you to select a product.
-Once a product is selected it will prompt you to add a number of units to add and then display how much inventory this product has.
+Once a product is selected it will prompt you to add a number of units to add and then display how much inventory this product now has

 ![alt text](screenshots/manager/add-inventory/manager-screenshot-1.jpg "Screenshot Select Product")